jwl-7/c0de_gr1nd/python_explanations/is_string_in_matrix.md

 # Search for a Sequence in a 2D Array
-Given a 2D array and a sequence of numbers, check if it's possible to traverse the sequence in the 2D array.
+Given a 2D array and a sequence of numbers, check if it's possible to traverse the sequence in the grid.
+The sequence must be traversed using adjacent squares in the correct order.

 ## Examples
 ```